-Earned annual bonus is not paid out in full.
+The earned annual bonus is not paid out in full.
 Instead, Management Board members must invest a flat 30% of their gross annual bonus in shares in the Company.
-Assuming a 50% tax and social insurance burden, 60% of the annual net bonus is consequently converted into a personal investment component and thus into long-term variable remuneration.
+Assuming a 50% tax and social insurance burden, 60% of the annual net bonus is consequently converted into a personal investment component and thus into long-term variable remuneration (long term incentive).